cphaneuf/inter_rater_reliability/README.md

 * change the templated question bodies in CommandLineClassifier/CommandLineClassifier/main.cpp
 * modify the number of questions, participants, and/or conditions

-## USING THE PROGRAM, STEP 1: Randomize the Text Files
+## USING THE PROGRAM, STEP 1: Randomize the Text Files with an Auxiliary Script
 For example, it may be desirable for transcriptions of behavior/commentary in video recordings to be randomized, so behavior/commentary is not 'coded' chronologically.
 As in the case of PhaneufJuhaszKruger2019.pdf, the authors did not want research assistants to 'code' transcriptions sequentially because 'coding' the current behavior/commentary in question could be biased by the preceeding behavior/commentary; the authors aimed to adopt the most conservative approach possible when processing their observational data.
 Listed here are the instructions for combining and randomizing standard transcription text files to create a single text file that can be fed into the command line utility.
 This series of steps should be completed by a project manager (not a researcher that will later be 'coding' the text files).
 1. Navigate to the CommandLineClassifier/Randomize directory.
 2. Compile the program to make an executable, named main.